skeeto/illume/README.md

 ### `!token [TOKEN]`

 Sets an API token.
 Overrides `$ILLUME_TOKEN`.
 Most useful for setting a token in a custom profile.
 Given no token, none will be sent.
+If the token begins with `$` it will be retrieved from the environment.

 ### `!api URL`